Haverholme Priory: Demolition

+By the early 1910s the Finch Hatton family had fallen on hard times.
+The 13th Earl's eldest son and heir, Guy Finch-Hatton, Viscount Maidstone then sought and in 1910 married a rich American Heiress, Margaretta Drexel, whose grandfather was said to have a net worth of $40 million (modern day $1.5 billion), but the couple instead decided to purchase another country estate named Buckfield House in 1926.
+Thus his father the 13th Earl decided to sell the Haverholme estate in 1926.

-By the early 1920s the Finch Hatton family had fallen on hard times and the priory was up for sale.
+The priory and its land was then up for sale.
 It did not attract any buyers who wanted to live there.
 Eventually it did sell to the demolition company RUDD of Grantham.
 Most of the stone structure of Haverholme was sold in 1926 by RUDD to an American woman who planned to reassemble it in America.
 The cargo of stonework was on a dock in Liverpool when the buyer became a victim in a train crash.
 Eventually the stones, never shipped to America, were used to build new docks.